What is Withholding Tax?

-For each category of recipients, It is calculated in a different manner, for example, the retention tax on wages is calculated as per withholding table and publication 15 while retention tax on an individual is calculated on various regular income as well lottery, betting, etc using the withholding estimator and expected income.
+For each category of recipients, it is calculated differently.
+For example, the retention tax on wages is calculated as per the withholding table and publication 15.
+In contrast, retention tax on an individual is calculated on various regular income as well as lottery, betting, etc. using the withholding estimator and expected income.

 Suppose Mr. X earns a salary of $ 36,000 per year.
 With the yearly salary of $ 36,000 his monthly income comes to $ 3,000 ($ 36,000 / 12).